-Between our ever-expanding camera roll, storage hungry apps & games, messages, files, health data, and other things, our device’s storage is bound to exhaust sometimes.
-So, Apple’s wise decision to bring hard drive and SD card support for the iOS device.
-Thanks to it, you can use an external drive with an iPhone and iPad and seamlessly back up your precious data.
+Between our ever-expanding camera roll, storage-hungry apps & games, messages, files, health data, and other things, our device’s storage is bound to exhaust sometimes.
+So, Apple’s wise decision to bring hard drive and SD card support for the iOS device is very beneficial.
+Thanks to it, you can use an external drive with iPhone and iPad and seamlessly back up your precious data.

-- How to Move Files from iPhone or iPad to External Hard Drive
+- How to move Files from iPhone to External Hard Drive

-- How to Move Files from External Hard Drive to iPad or iPhone
+- Move Files from External Hard Drive to iPad or iPhone

-Notably, to support this feature your iOS device should be running on iOS 13 or higher.
+Notably, to support this feature your iOS device should be running on iOS 13 or later.
 Plus, you should have the right lightning/USB C connector or card reader.

 - Connect your external hard drive to your iPhone/iPad.

 - Open the Files app and tap on Browse from the bottom of your screen.

 - Find the drive name from the list of locations and tap on it to get your hard drive connected.

 How to move Files from iPhone to external hard drive

 - Open the Files app and long press on the folder/file you want to move.